 Any QMBS will have been issued pursuant to a participation and servicing agreement, a pooling and servicing agreement, a trust agreement, an indenture or similar agreement (a "QMBS Agreement").
-A seller (the "QMBS Issuer") and/or servicer (the "QMBS Servicer") of the underlying Qualified Loans (or "Underlying QMBS") will have entered into the QMBS Agreement with a trustee or a custodian under the QMBS Agreement (the "QMBS Trustee"), if any, or with the original purchaser of the interest in the underlying Qualified Loans or QMBS evidenced by the QMBS.
+A seller (the "QMBS Issuer") and/or servicer (the "QMBS Servicer") of the underlying Qualified Loans (or Underlying QMBS) will have entered into the QMBS Agreement with a trustee or a custodian under the QMBS Agreement (the "QMBS Trustee"), if any, or with the original purchaser of the interest in the underlying Qualified Loans or QMBS evidenced by the QMBS.

-Distributions of any principal or interest, as applicable, will be made on QMBS on the dates specified in the related prospectus supplement.
-The QMBS may be issued in one or more classes with characteristics similar to the classes of certificates described in this prospectus.
+Distributions of any principal or interest, as applicable, will be made on QMBS on the dates specified in the related Prospectus Supplement.
+The QMBS may be issued in one or more Classes with characteristics similar to the Classes of Certificates described in this Prospectus.
 Any principal or interest distributions will be made on the QMBS by the QMBS Trustee or the QMBS Servicer.
-The QMBS Issuer or the QMBS Servicer or another person specified in the related prospectus supplement may have the right or obligation to repurchase or substitute assets underlying the QMBS for the breach of certain representations and warranties contained in the QMBS Agreement or under other circumstances specified in the related prospectus supplement.
+The QMBS Issuer or the QMBS Servicer or another person specified in the related Prospectus Supplement may have the right or obligation to repurchase or substitute assets underlying the QMBS for the breach of certain representations and warranties contained in the QMBS Agreement or under other circumstances specified in the related Prospectus Supplement.

-The prospectus supplement for a series of certificates evidencing interests in Qualified Assets that include QMBS generally will specify:

-- (1) the aggregate approximate initial and outstanding principal amount or notional amount, as applicable, and type of the QMBS to be included in the related trust fund; - (2) the original and remaining term to stated maturity of the QMBS, if applicable;

-- (3) whether the QMBS is entitled only to interest payments, only to principal payments or to both; - (4) the pass-through or bond rate of the QMBS or formula for determining such rates, if any; - (5) the applicable payment provisions for the QMBS, including, but not limited to, any priorities, payment schedules and subordination features; - (6) the QMBS Issuer, QMBS Servicer and QMBS Trustee, as applicable; - (7) certain characteristics of the credit support, if any, such as guarantees, subordination, reserve funds, insurance policies or letters of credit or relating to the related underlying Qualified Loans, the underlying QMBS or directly to the QMBS; - (8) the terms on which the related underlying Qualified Loans or underlying QMBS for such QMBS or the QMBS may, or are required to, be purchased prior to their maturity; - (9) the terms on which Qualified Loans or underlying QMBS may be substituted for those originally underlying the QMBS; - (10) the servicing fees payable under the QMBS Agreement; - (11) the type of information in respect of the underlying Qualified Loans described under "- Qualified Loans Qualified Loan Information in Prospectus Supplements" above, and the type of information in respect of the underlying QMBS described in this paragraph; - (12) the characteristics of any cash flow agreements that are included as part of the trust fund evidenced or secured by the QMBS; and - (13) whether the QMBS is in certificated form, book-entry form or held through a depository such as The Depository Trust Company or the Participants Trust Company.
+The Prospectus Supplement for a Series of Certificates evidencing interests in Qualified Assets that include QMBS generally will specify (i) the aggregate approximate initial and outstanding principal amount or notional amount, as applicable, and type of the QMBS to be included in the related Trust Fund, (ii) the original and remaining term to stated maturity of the QMBS, if applicable, (iii) whether such QMBS is entitled only to interest payments, only to principal payments or to both, (iv) the pass-through or bond rate of the QMBS or formula for determining such rates, if any, (v) the applicable payment provisions for the QMBS, including, but not limited to, any priorities, payment schedules and subordination features, (vi) the OMBS Issuer, OMBS Servicer and OMBS Trustee, as applicable, (vii) certain characteristics of the credit support, if any, such as guarantees, subordination, reserve funds, insurance policies or letters of credit or relating to the related underlying Qualified Loans, the underlying QMBS or directly to such QMBS, (viii) the terms on which the related underlying Qualified Loans or underlying QMBS for such QMBS or the QMBS may, or are required to, be purchased prior to their maturity, (ix) the terms on which Qualified Loans or underlying QMBS may be substituted for those originally underlying the QMBS, (x) the servicing fees payable under the QMBS Agreement, (xi) the type of information in respect of the underlying Qualified Loans described under "- Qualified Loans - Qualified Loan Information in Prospectus Supplements" above, and the type of information in respect of the underlying QMBS described in this paragraph, (xii) the characteristics of any cash flow agreements that are included as part of the trust fund evidenced or secured by the QMBS and (xiii) whether the QMBS is in certificated form, book-entry form or held through a depository such as The Depository Trust Company or the Participants Trust Company.